 How to Write a Check in 6 Simple Steps

-For starters, take a look at the image of the check below.
+Let’s start by looking at the image of the check below.
 This is how a typical blank check looks.
 We’ve taken the liberty of adding numbers to each section of the check, and those numbers correspond with each step we outline in the process.

 Step 1) Fill in the Date

 To write a check, start in the top right-hand corner and fill in the date.
 Although there may be certain circumstances where you want to “postdate” a check, in almost all cases, your entry should correspond to the date you are actually writing the check.
 As with all of the steps, you’ll want to write your answers directly above the line provided.